ACS puts your valves through some (really) rigorous tests

 • Quality of welding

-Our live tests are also when we make sure that the valve is rotating properly, and running as they should be.
-For your convenience, our inspectors record both rotor tip and side clearances on the top inlet flange, and on inspection sheets for proper record keeping.
+The live tests also include checks to make sure the valve is rotating correctly and running as it should be.
+Our inspectors then check rotor tip clearances and side clearances on the top inlet flange.